Experienced Personal Injury Lawyer Serving The State of Illinois

 The first thing you should do if you suffer an injury due to a slip and fall is to seek medical attention if you need it.
 If you’re talking about suing someone, then the assumption would be that you have suffered significant enough injuries to need medical care.

-After prioritizing your health you should take photos of the area that fell in, paying special attention to the hazard that caused you to fall.
+After prioritizing your health you should take photos of the area where you fell, paying special attention to the hazard that caused you to fall.
 Your next step should be to contact an experienced lawyer for help.

 Snapchat is being added to personal auto injury lawsuits around the country as attorneys argue that the mobile app’s “speed filter” is contributing to car crashes.
 For example, personal injury attorneys in Atlanta, Georgia recently added Snapchat to the list of defendants in a case where a man was left with permanent brain injuries after a crash where his vehicle was struck by a Mercedes going 107 mph.
 At the time of the accident, the young woman driving the Mercedes allegedly was taking selfies with Snapchat and using the application’s “speed filter.”